elunna/nerfhack-changelog/README.md

 * **Cannibalism** causes aggravation for 10000-15000 turns instead of permanently.
 * Eating domestic animals causes aggravation for 5000-7500 turns instead of permanently.
 * **Aggravate monster spells** cast at hero cause intrinsic aggravation for 50-300 turns.
+* Aggravate monster causes peaceful monsters to become hostile.
 * **Foulstones** carried in open inventory also confer aggravate monster (however this does not add to the difficulty of spawned monsters)
-* Aggravate monster causes peaceful monsters to become hostile.
+* Items with the Stench property confer aggravate monster
+* The artifact weapon  Serenity blocks aggravate monster effects
+* Items with the Peace property also block aggravate monster.

 ### Vulnerability properties
 * Ported from EvilHack